Ah, Tulum! I’m so excited to be visiting *yet again* in a few weeks.

 Travel Insurance for Tulum & Mexico

 Medical care in Mexico is great, but it can get expensive.
 Mexico has so many adventurous activities to offer and so, you’ll want to make sure your current insurance will cover you in the case of any accidents.
-Honestly, you’ll probably be fine (I don’t mean to scare you!), but the chance of something happening does exist, and there’s nothing like having peace of mind during your trip, right?
+Honestly, you’ll probably be fine, but the chance of something happening does exist, and there’s nothing like having peace of mind during your trip, right?

 If you don’t currently have travel insurance, I highly recommend World Nomads.
 They’ll cover most nationalities and over 150 adventure activities that most other insurance companies don’t.
 You can also make claims online and even extend or adjust your insurance while you’re already traveling.